By Jayne Dixon Weber

 Decorating Your House — Inside and Out

-For yourself, set expectations for how much you are willing and able to do.
-And allow plenty of time so you’re not rushed.
+Set expectations for how much you are willing and able to do.
+You can even let your loved one take the lead!
+You can look online together for ideas on decorations you can make yourself.
+Always allow plenty of time so you’re not rushed.

 Choosing and Trying on Costumes

 Decide ahead of time if you are going to make or buy the costume.
-Keep in mind that it might be cold or raining or snowing during the actual trick-or-treating.
-This means your child might have to wear a coat with the costume.
+So many costumes can be pulled together with things you already have at home.
+Keep in mind that it might be cold, raining, or even snowing during actual trick-or-treating, which means your loved one might have to wear a coat with their costume.

-Once you’ve decided, think about where you’ll go shopping and how much you’ll spend.
+Once you’ve decided what you need, think about where you’ll go shopping and how much you’ll spend.

-Note that it’s not uncommon for a child to pick a costume that has a mask, but later not wear the mask when you go out trick-or-treating.
-Or, your child may change their mind at the last minute and wear an old or different costume.
+It’s not uncommon for an individual to pick a costume that has a mask, but later not wear the mask when they go out trick-or-treating.
+Your loved one may also change their mind at the last minute and wear an old or different costume.

 Decide ahead of time how many bags of candy or other items you’ll hand out.
-And let each of your children pick out one bag of candy.
+Letting each of your loved ones pick out one bag of candy or item can be a fun activity!
+Some families choose to give out non-food items.

 Carving the Pumpkin